nv1327/SocialSiren/README.md

 - User IDs are kept completely anonymous to prevent doxing/ostracision and no names are stored online

-## Improvements For The Future:
-- There is a lot of latency, especially for just two user apps.
-One of the major improvements we could make would be to only give the phone a warning when somebody is in proximity - in other words, they shouldn't be GET requesting the server every second, they should only be receiving data as a query when the server calculates a warning necessary.
-Server-side processing and the elimination of the "live-stream" aspect would help a lot, but it would be more complicated to implement and that's not the point of a hackathon in my opinion.
-- Put the Node.js server on a DigitalOcean Droplet and give it more RAM/CPU.
-Also increase RAM/CPU for my MongoDB cluster.
-- Improve the Node.js Schema model to only PATCH/PUT the longitude and latitude rather than the entire user schema.
-- Improve anonymity measures and use further encryption like bcryptjs if needed
-- Ideally, we'd want to decentralize and let each phone communicate/find distances through Bluetooth since at scale doing all of those calculations would be impossible.
-Calculating people within proximity for thousands of users could very well be optimized but our current model is simply a demo concept and is not meant for any sort of production or testing.
-Another advantage of Bluetooth would be more accurate distances rather than long. and lat.
-GPS positions.

 ## How To Use:
 - Install Flutter and all of the necessary packages for it ("pub get" the things I have in my pubspec.yaml).
 - Install Node.js and all of the necessary packages for it including npm (also check my package.json for npm packages to install)